 On April 14, 1983, Paul Reinhart became the first defenseman in Calgary Flames’ history to record a playoff hat trick, scoring all of their goals in a 6-3 loss to the Oilers.
 On April 8, 1984, he became the first defenseman in modern NHL history to get two career playoff hat tricks.
 He remains the only blueliner with two postseason hat tricks.

 Patrick Roy became the first and only goaltender to win 150 Stanley Cup playoff games on April 18, 2003.
-He reached the milestone in a 3-0 win over the Minnesota Wild for his 23rd and final postseason shutout.
+He reached the milestone in the Colorado Avalanche’s 3-0 win over the Minnesota Wild for his 23rd and final postseason shutout.
 His 151 career playoff wins remain the league record, which may never be broken.

 Odds & Ends

 The Red Wings capped off the winningest season in NHL history on April 14, 1996, with a 5-1 win at the Dallas Stars.
 They finished their incredible season with 62 wins in 82 games, two more than the 1976-77 Canadiens won in 80 games.
 However, the magical regular season ends in disappointment as they lost to Roy and the Avalanche in the Western Conference Finals.

 On that same date, Jaromir Jagr gets two assists to set an NHL record for most points in a season by a right wing, breaking the old record of 147 points set by Mike Bossy.
 His 149 points that season are still the most by any player at the position.

 Scott Mellanby became the first player to score 250 points as a member of the Florida Panthers on April 14, 1998, when he picked up a goal in a 3-2 loss to the visiting Ottawa Senators.
 His 354 points remain fifth all-time in Panthers franchise history.